 (a) the explosive is named in, and the person possesses it in accordance with, Schedule 4; or

-(b) the person possesses it in the course of his or her duties as a secure employee of the holder of a licence that authorises the holder to possess the explosive in the circumstances; or
+(b) the person —

+(i) is a secure nominee of the holder of a licence that authorises the holder to possess the explosive in the circumstances; and

+(ii) possesses it in accordance with an unsupervised access authorisation given by the holder to the nominee;

+or

-(c) the person possesses the explosive while being supervised by the holder of a licence that authorises the holder to possess the explosive in the circumstances, or by a secure employee of such a holder acting in the course of the employee’s duties.
+(c) the person possesses the explosive while being supervised by —

+(i) the holder of a licence that authorises the holder to possess the explosive in the circumstances; or

+(ii) a secure nominee of such a holder having access to the explosive in accordance with an unsupervised access authorisation given by the holder to the nominee.

+[Regulation 46 amended in Gazette 2 Dec 2013 p.
+5581.]

 47. Authorised explosives, licences and permits entitling possession of

 Unless regulation 46 applies, a person in possession of an authorised explosive must hold at least one of these that authorises the person to possess the explosive at the time and in the circumstances —